withvoyage/www/public/handbook/company/what-we-believe.md

 So it's natural for GTM-led companies to move up-market towards big, juicy, enterprise contracts and leave the small customer behind.
 We've seen this happen first hand.

-Because enterprise GTM motions are expensive, this cost gets forwarded to you, making it unaffordable for startups.
+Because enterprise GTM teams are expensive this cost gets forwarded to you, making it unaffordable for startups.

-We're building a fully PLG version of these tools, topped off with a generous free tier and usage-based pricing.
+So we're building a fully PLG version of these tools, topped off with a generous free tier and usage-based pricing.

 **Voyage will be the only option many startups can afford since we don’t have a huge operational GTM cost**.